bioboot/demo2-github/JustOneThing.md

 **Zach**: How is git able to store so many snapshots in a space efficient manner?

-**Barry**: Git and GitHub has a step learning curve
+**Barry**: Git and GitHub has a step learning curve **Ye**: Do people usually use Git to only handle text based files (codes, notes, etc.) or it is also able to handle other binary format files? (e.g. image based data?)